 However, keeping the Macro content up to date is a common challenge in many teams.
-The Cleverly Dashboard helps you easily (link to editing a Macro),create [draft revisions](link to using draft revisions) of Macros and collaborate with other team members to get those revisions approved before they are published and made available for other agents to use.
+The Cleverly Dashboard helps you easily edit, create draft revisions of Macros and collaborate with other team members to get those revisions approved before they are published and made available for other agents to use.

 You might want to collaborate in the review of a single macro or you might want to collaborate and efficiently organize work for a more extensive reviewing project.

 If you have been using reply templates for some time, you probably now have a list of hundreds of Macros whose content needs updating.
 The following articles might help identify which macros need review:

 After you have identified which macros you want to collaboratively work on, you can act on those from the Knowledge section which you can reach by following these steps: